-- 2. The requested records are being provided in part and are being withheld in part.
-Such response shall identify with reasonable particularity the subject matter of withheld portions, and cite, as to each category of withheld records, the specific Code section or other provision of law that authorizes the withholding of the records. - 3.
-The requested records could not be found or do not exist.
+2. The requested records are being provided in part and are being withheld in part.
+Such response shall identify with reasonable particularity the subject matter of withheld portions, and cite, as to each category of withheld records, the specific Code section that authorizes the withholding of the records.

+- 3. The requested records could not be found or do not exist.
 However, if the public body that received the request knows that another public body has the requested records, the response shall include contact information for the other public body. - 4.
 It is not practically possible to provide the requested records or to determine whether they are available within the five-work-day period.
 Such response shall specify the conditions that make a response impossible.
-If the response is made within five working days, the public body shall have an additional seven work days in which to provide one of the four preceding responses. - C. Any public body may petition the appropriate court for additional time to respond to a request for records when the request is for an extraordinary volume of records or requires an extraordinarily lengthy search, and a response by the public body within the time required by this chapter will prevent the public body from meeting its operational responsibilities.
+If the response is made within five working days, the public body shall have an additional seven work days in which to provide one of the four preceding responses. - 5.
+If a requester asks for an estimate of charges pursuant to subsection F, the public body shall provide the estimate within five working days of receiving the request.
+If the requester agrees to proceed with the request after receiving the estimate, the public body shall provide one of the preceding responses within five working days of receiving such agreement. - C. Any public body may petition the appropriate court for additional time to respond to a request for records when the request is for an extraordinary volume of records or requires an extraordinarily lengthy search, and a response by the public body within the time required by this chapter will prevent the public body from meeting its operational responsibilities.
 Before proceeding with the petition, however, the public body shall make reasonable efforts to reach an agreement with the requester concerning the production of the records requested. - D. Subject to the provisions of subsection G, no public body shall be required to create a new record if the record does not already exist.
 However, a public body may abstract or summarize information under such terms and conditions as agreed between the requester and the public body. - E. Failure to respond to a request for records shall be deemed a denial of the request and shall constitute a violation of this chapter. - F. A public body may make reasonable charges not to exceed its actual cost incurred in accessing, duplicating, supplying, or searching for the requested records.
 No public body shall impose any extraneous, intermediary, or surplus fees or expenses to recoup the general costs associated with creating or maintaining records or transacting the general business of the public body.
 Any duplicating fee charged by a public body shall not exceed the actual cost of duplication.
 The public body may also make a reasonable charge for the cost incurred in supplying records produced from a geographic information system at the request of anyone other than the owner of the land that is the subject of the request.
 However, such charges shall not exceed the actual cost to the public body in supplying such records, except that the public body may charge, on a pro rata per acre basis, for the cost of creating topographical maps developed by the public body, for such maps or portions thereof, which encompass a contiguous area greater than 50 acres.
 All charges for the supplying of requested records shall be estimated in advance at the request of the citizen.